dart-lang/site-www/src/_guides/language/evolution.md

 _Released 30 August 2022_
 | [Dart 2.18 announcement](https://medium.com/dartlang/dart-2-18-f4b3101f146c)

 Dart 2.18 enhanced type inference.
 This change allows information flow between arguments in generic function calls.
-Before 2.18, if you didn't specify an argument's type in some methods, Dart returned errors.
+Before 2.18, if you didn't specify an argument's type in some methods, Dart reported errors.
 These type errors cited potential null occurrences.
 With 2.18, the compiler infers the argument type from other values in an invocation.
 You don't need to specify the argument type inline.

 Dart 2.18 also discontinued support for mixin classes that don't extend `Object`.